 There are so many interesting places the bus travels through, so whether you like being in the great outoors, paddling in the sea, or meandering in pretty market towns, there’s bound to be a stop for you if you don’t want to take the full route.

 Looking across the heather clad and remote north yorkshire moors on a sunny day.
-There are no people in the picture
+Seen by taking one of the UK's most scenic bus routes

 looking across some white railings at Whitby beach.
 There is some sand on the shore and the sea looks cold on a cloudy day